nicolasgomez1/LastChaos-ToolBox-2024/README.md

 * Finally, when in a Tool the operator decides to apply changes made, an attempt is made to execute a Query either type UPDATE or INSERT, in case of success, said changes are updated in the __Global Tables__.

+# Hardcoded definitions and information
+* This information is stored in [Definitions.cs](Definitions.cs)

 # Practical examples
 * Example of requesting and storing t_item data in the __Global Table__: pItemTable.
 To later store information in a temporary variable to work with, to finally pass that temporary data to the __Global Table__.